Nemoden/cheat-sheets/src/tmux.md

 tmux
 ====

+Free tmux book: [The Tao of tmux](https://leanpub.com/the-tao-of-tmux/read) is free, btw.

 `ctrl + b` is default to enter before you enter the commands. `M` = Left Alt key or ESC key